 Cleveland Clinic Foundation

-Cleveland Clinic is striving to be the world’s leader in patient experience, clinical outcomes, research and education.
-Cleveland Clinic is one of the largest and busiest medical centers in the world with over 6.6 million outpatient visits in 2015 and employing 3,432 physicians and scientists in 120 medical specialties and subspecialties.
+Cleveland Clinic strives to be the world’s leader in patient experience, clinical outcomes, research, and education.
+One of the largest and busiest medical centers in the world, Cleveland Clinic conducted more than 10 million outpatient visits in 2019 and employs 4,500 physicians and scientists in 140 medical specialties and subspecialties.

-Cleveland Clinic’s goal is to reduce its energy use per square foot (EUI) 20% by 2020.
+Cleveland Clinic’s goal is to reduce its energy use per square foot (EUI) 20% by 2020, which they successfully achieved with a 22% reduction by their goal date.
 As part of the work to achieve this goal, Cleveland Clinic has deployed a number of energy efficiency initiatives.
 Some of the higher impact projects have included additional upgrades to LEDs, optimizing air exchange rates in operating rooms, setting back temperatures in unoccupied areas, keeping temperatures between a range of 68-74°F in non-clinical areas, maintaining and replacing steam traps, maintaining and optimizing air filters, installing occupancy sensors, installing high efficiency building systems, retro-commissioning equipment, and many other projects.
 The savings achieved through these initiatives is money that can be reinvested back into patient care.

 Cleveland Clinic has also found significant value in caregiver engagement to drive additional operational savings through behavioral changes.
 Leaders within all departments are empowered to prioritize energy efficiency projects and initiatives, and all caregivers understand their role in helping make patient care more affordable.
-In 2014, Cleveland Clinic’s EcoCaregiverTM program launched mandatory energy efficiency training, Energy Savings & You, and to-date over 49,000 caregivers have been trained.
+In 2014, Cleveland Clinic launched mandatory energy efficiency training as part of its EcoCaregiver™ program to embed energy-saving behaviors into its culture and to-date 67,000+ caregivers have completed the course.
 Green teams across the enterprise drive change and organize sustainability events such as those for Earth Day (April 22) and Energy Awareness Month (October).